vkblog/vkblog.github.io/_posts/2018-08-23-america-online-and-off.md

 Both Twitter and Facebook, the largest offenders, have tried in half-hearted ways to make spaces more amenable to people staying in them by "increasing user engagement" for some vague definition of what engagement means.

-Unfortunately, these attempt are built by product managers and C-suite executives, who, like the architects of the Town Center, don't even use their own platforms in the same way most users do.
+Unfortunately, these attempts are initiated by product managers and C-suite executives, who, like the architects of the Town Center, don't even use their own platforms in the same way most users do.

 Twitter has, inexplicably, decided that [instead of creating a community](https://medium.com/@monteiro/one-persons-history-of-twitter-from-beginning-to-end-5b41abed6c20) where most people feel comfortable sharing thoughts and not being attacked by spammers and harassers, it would increase the character count under the guise of "language flexibility", thus [breaking the main feature](https://blog.twitter.com/official/en_us/topics/product/2017/Giving-you-more-characters-to-express-yourself.html) that made it so attractive in the first place.

 Facebook is led by an executive who [doesn't seem to understand human emotions](http://knowyourmeme.com/memes/fake-mark-zuckerberg-facebook-posts), as evidenced by both the memes comparing him to a robot and the fact that he thinks [Facebook is a social net positive.](http://money.cnn.com/2017/11/29/technology/facebook-social-good-forum/index.html.)

-The funny thing, is that both Facebook and Twitter already provide value to people.
+The funny thing is that both Facebook and Twitter already provide value to people.
 Just look at how many people have gotten jobs [and met friends](https://twitter.com/Nintendo_Legend/status/937892553080360960) through Twitter, or been part of local communities on Facebook.
 But, the problem is that these things are intangible and extremely hard to measure, because they are extremely complicated, extremely long-tail, and extremely human.
 As long as success is measured by only the length of time people stay on the site and click on things, without any differentiation as to whether these things [make people happy or sad](https://www.newyorker.com/tech/elements/how-facebook-makes-us-unhappy), these platforms will not fulfill the basic human needs of real community 100%, and will continue to build towards empty, upscale shopping malls blaring music.
 Just look at Twitter.
 It already has a TV that no one watches in the sidebar.

 How do we fix this?
 There must be a way to make these platforms work for people without dismantling the "late-stage" capitalism that so many denounce these days, and without having another revolutionary war to bring us all in alignment on civic responsibility.